mlflow/mlflow/docs/source/projects.rst

     mlflow run ... --skip-image-build

-  By default, MLflow builds a new image that's based on the specified image and contains files in the project directory.
-To disable this behavior and use the image directly, run the project ``--skip-image-build``.
-In this example, the image ``python:3.7`` is pulled from Docker Hub if it's not present locally and the project is run in a container created from this image.
+  By default, MLflow builds a new image that's based on the specified image and files contained in the project directory.
+To disable this behavior and use the image directly, run the project with the ``--skip-image-build`` argument specified.
+In the above example, the image ``python:3.7`` is pulled from Docker Hub if it's not present locally and the project is run in a container created from this image.

 .. _mlproject-command-syntax: